SumoLogic/sumologic-documentation/docs/manage/manage-subscription/sumo-logic-flex-accounts.md

 ### Changing views and time intervals​

-The Sumo Logic Account page allows you to easily monitor your data usage over selected time intervals, including total storage and metrics usage.
+The Sumo Logic **Account** page allows you to easily monitor your data usage over selected time intervals, including total storage and metrics usage.

 To switch between views and time interval displays:

 1. Log in to Sumo Logic and select **Administration** > **Account** in the left navigation pane.
-The Account page appears with the Account Overview tab shown by default.
-From this tab you can see your subscription type, current credit usage, and forecasted usage as well as drill down by data tier or promotional credit type.
+The Account page appears with the **Account Overview** tab shown by default.
+From this tab, you can see your subscription type, current credit usage, and forecasted usage as well as drill down by data tier or promotional credit type.
 1. To only view data for a specific analytic type or types, go to the bottom of the **Usage Details** panel and click the check box next to the analytic type or types you want to exclude.<br/> ![account-details-credit-usage-flex.png](/img/account/account-details-credit-usage-flex.png)
 1. To toggle an analytic data type back on, click the blank icon next to the data type name.
 The analytic data type reappears in the graph and the credit usage for the data type is once again included.
 1. To change the aggregation of the data, click the Group by arrow and choose day, week, or month from the dropdown list.
-The default is View By Day.
+The default is **View By Day**.

 ### Drilling into usage data​